sandstreamdev/eoc/client/src/modules/privacy-policy/components/PrivacyPolicy.en.md

 ### [15.
 HOW CAN YOU CONTACT US ABOUT THIS POLICY?](#15-how-can-you-contact-us-about-this-policy)

-If you have questions or comments about this policy, you may email us at [PRIVACY_EMAIL](mailto:PRIVACY_EMAIL) or by post to:
+If you have questions or comments about this policy, you may email us at [eoc.sandstream@gmail.com](mailto:eoc.sandstream@gmail.com) or by post to:

 > **Sandstream Development Sp. z o.o.**
 > Ślężna 104